-Mulberry Stepney Green School believes it is important to promote good behaviour amongst its community to ensure every student is safe, self-disciplined, able and ready to learn and achieve academically and is prepared to be a great human being when they leave school.
+This policy outlines what we expect from all of our students in terms of their behaviour.
+Stepney Green School believes it is important to promote good behaviour amongst its community to ensure every student is safe, self-disciplined, able and ready to learn and achieve academically and is prepared to be a great human being when they leave the school.

-Mulberry Stepney Green School values diversity and seeks to give everyone in the school an equal chance to learn, work and live, free from the action, or fear of sexism, racism, discrimination, or prejudice.
+Stepney Green School values diversity and seeks to give everyone in the school an equal chance to learn, work and live, free from the action, or fear of sexism, racism, discrimination, or prejudice.
 We place emphasis on consideration and respect for all.
-Our aim is to provide a safe and supportive environment in which our students learn, free from disruption, violence, bullying and any form of unlawful harassment.
+Our aim is to provide a safe and supportive environment in which our students learn, including learning how to behave, free from disruption, violence, bullying and any form of unlawful harassment.